HomeArticles > The best school holiday activities in Canberra

 The tracks at Power Kart Raceway are sure to get your heart racing.
 Take the whole family to try racing the world-class electric go-karts on a Formula One style indoor circuit.
 You’ll also find an indoor glow-in-the-dark mini golf course, virtual escape rooms, and arcade machines to keep everyone entertained.

-A short drive away you’ll find BlocHaus within the Dairy Road precinct.
-This bouldering centre is perfect for kids to get a taste of rock climbing, with a section of the gym dedicated to families – with the walls shorter and padded mats below.
+A short drive away, you’ll find BlocHaus within the Dairy Road precinct.
+This bouldering centre is perfect for kids to get a taste of rock climbing, with a section of the gym dedicated to families, featuring shorter walls and padded mats below.

 Indoor fun at Canberra Centre